 - If the UE is registered in both 3GPP and non-3GPP accesses served by the same AMF and the UE CM state in the AMF is CM-IDLE in 3GPP access and is in CM-CONNECTED in non 3GPP access, the UE can be notified through the non-3GPP for a PDU session associated in the SMF (i.e. last routed) to the 3GPP access.
 The notification message includes the PDU session ID.
 Upon reception of the notification message, when 3GPP access is available, the UE shall reply to the 5GC via the 3GPP access using the NAS Service Request message.

 The deactivation of the UP connection of an existing PDU session causes the corresponding data radio bearer and N3 tunnel to be deactivated.
-The UP connection of different PDU sessions can be deactivated independently.
+The UP connection of different PDU sessions can be deactivated independently when a UE is in CM-CONNECTED state in 3GPP access.